 With a poor academic record, Winston’s father came to the conclusion of pushing him into a military career.
 It took Churchill three attempts before he was able to pass the entrance exam to join the Royal Military College to become a cadet in the cavalry.
 Even after all his struggles, Churchill applied himself to his studies wholeheartedly and came out successful.
 Winston Churchill graduated at the 20th position out of a class of 130 students.

-When Churchill was 21 years old, his father died… it is not fully clear as to what his father passed away of.
+When Churchill was 21 years old, his father died.
+It is not fully clear as to what was the illness that caused his fathers passing.
 He had travelled all over the world to try to find a cure for his worsening illness which was believed to actually be syphilis.
 He was then rushed back to England from Cairo just before Christmas that year and passed away in West Minister.
 With such an event this led Churchill to the belief that members of his family died young, obviously back then there was no way of being able to know what had caused the death of his father.

 Winston Churchill was initiated as a second lieutenant in the 4th Queens Hussars Regiment of the British Army, based in Aldershot in the county of Hampshire.
 He was a man built for battle, and he had a thirst to quench, to be able to witness military action!
 That same year Churchill was sent to Cuba to study the Cuban War of Independence.
 Himself and another cavalry officer known as Reginald Barnes, a Devon man, joined forces with the Spanish military on their pursuit to crush independence fighters, thus got entangled with quite a few altercations.
 After that he also saw action in India, Sudan, South Africa and of course Gallipoli.
 Gallipoli was not something that should have happened.
 WWI was at a deadlock right from the get go, Churchill rushed in head first without thinking properly just to try to get things moving.
 A military campaign that was an absolute disaster costing many British lives, and the Ottoman Empire claimed its victory anyway.